-- 123 (74%) of the 167 POs sampled were exempt through the use of an exempt NIGP code on the PO.
-These POs that were exempt by NIGP code totaled \$83.7 million (74%) of the \$113.6 million of POs reviewed.
-These POs appeared to be for exempt products or services. - 44 (26%) POs sampled did not use an exempt NIGP code on the PO.
-These POs totaled \$30 million (26%) of the \$113.7 million of POs reviewed.
-SPD Audits reviewed these POs to determine why these POs were coded as exempt.
+- 28 (55%) of the 51 POs sampled were exempt through the use of an exempt NIGP code on the PO.
+These POs that were exempt by NIGP code totaled \$8.8 million (34%) of the \$25.6 million of POs reviewed. - 23 (45%) POs sampled did not use an exempt NIGP code on the PO.
+These POs totaled \$16.7 million (65%) of the \$25.6 million of POs reviewed.
 POs without an exempt NIGP Code POs that do not use an exempt NIGP code are required to identify the specific exemption in the PO comments field (at the header or line level of the PO).
-In the audit sample, 21 (48%) of the 44 POs (that did not use an exempt NIGP code) had the exemption stated in the PO comments field.
-These POs totaled \$18.9 million (63%) of the \$30 million of POs reviewed without an exempt NIGP code.
-Of the 21 POs where a specific exemption was claimed, SPD Audits found the following.
-Non-profit entity Six (29%) of these POs claimed the "non-profit" exemption.
+In the audit sample, 6 (35%) of the 17 POs (that did not use an exempt NIGP code) had the exemption stated in the PO comments field.
+These POs totaled \$3.2 million (19%) of the \$16.7 million of POs reviewed without an exempt NIGP code.
+Of the 6 POs where a specific exemption was claimed, SPD Audits found the following: Technical Instruments Three (50%) of these POs claimed the "technical instruments" exemption.
+These exemptions appeared to be for purchases of technical instruments and supplies.
+Technical instruments and supplies are exempt from competitive bidding requirements in section 1.2.3.2. of the GPM.
+Exempt NIGP codes Two (33%) of these POs claimed an exempt NIGP code as their specific exemption but did not have an exempt NIGP code in the NIGP code field.
+On these POs, the NIGP code field was blank, but an exempt NIGP code was cited in the PO comments.
+The NIGP code cited in the PO comments appeared to agree with the services or goods listed on the PO and should have been used in the NIGP code field.
+These POs did appear to be for exempt products.
+Non-profit entity One (17%) of these POs claimed the "non-profit" exemption.
 Section 1.2.2. of the GPM allows non-profit entities to be exempt from the State Purchasing Act but for services only.
-The audit team reviewed these POs to determine if the non-profit provided services.
-Of the six POs, six used a services NIGP code, i.e., a NIGP code beginning with 9, to indicate a service was provided.
+The audit team reviewed this PO to determine if the non-profit provided services.
+After reviewing this PO, we determined this PO used a service NIGP code, i.e., a NIGP code beginning with 9, to indicate a service was provided.
 These POs were all verified to be for the procurement of services as required per section 1.2.2. of the GPM.
-Technical Instruments Six (29%) of these POs claimed the "technical instruments" exemption.
-These exemptions appeared to be for purchases of technical instruments and supplies.
-Technical instruments and supplies are exempt from competitive bidding requirements in section 1.2.3.2. of the GPM.
-Federal grants Five (24%) of these POs claimed to be exempt since the PO was issued to a subrecipient as part of a Federal grant award.
-Four of the POs were issued to a non-profit entity, and one PO was issued to a for-profit school.
-The state entity issuing the PO had a written agreement with each subrecipient.
-Although this activity is being recorded via a PO, this activity does not appear to be a purchase of a good or service covered under the State Purchasing Act; instead, it is a distribution of grant funds to subrecipients.
-All state entities receiving federal grant funds should follow all applicable guidance from the funding source.
-Exempt NIGP codes One (5%) PO where the NIGP code field was blank, but an exempt NIGP code was cited in the PO comments.
-The NIGP code cited in the PO comments appeared to agree with the services or goods used listed on the PO and should have been used in the NIGP code field.
-One (5%) PO used a non-exempt NIGP code but cited "Exempt NIGP" in the PO comments as the reason for the exemption.
-The PO was issued to a non-profit for services that are exempt.
-A note should have been added to the PO comments citing the non-profit exemption rather than citing an exempt NIGP code, which was non-exempt.
-One (5%) PO used a non-exempt NIGP code and cited the same non-exempt NIGP code in PO December 7, 2023 Page 4 of 4 comments as the reason for the exemption.
-This PO appears to be exempt under the technical instrument exemption.
-School Textbooks One (5%) PO claimed a school textbook exemption.
-Section 1.2.3.1. of the GPM allows school textbooks, as defined by the Georgia Department of Education, to be exempt from the State Purchasing Act.
-The materials purchased were for General Education Diploma (GED) testing, which falls under the exemption.
-Other issues noted In our sample of 167 POs, SPD Audits also identified issues with NIGP codes and PO types, which are summarized below.
-NIGP codes - One PO totaling \$147,800, with the NIGP code field left blank.
-An exempt NIGP code was cited in the PO comments. - One PO totaling \$146,964 where the NIGP code field contained an invalid code.
-The number 99900 was in the NIGP code field.
-This number is not a valid NIGP code.
-For this PO, the exemption being claimed was not stated in the PO header or comments field.
-PO types There were some instances where a different PO type than exempt could have been used.
-These are summarized below. • Intergovernmental agreements (IGA): 13 POs totaling \$27.9 million were issued to another government entity.
-In these instances, "IGA" for intergovernmental agreements should be used as the PO type.
-Recommendations Phone: 404-656-5514
+For the remaining 17 (74%) of the 23 POs, the exemption claimed was not stated in the PO comments field.
+These POs totaled \$13.6 million of the \$16.7 million of POs reviewed without an exempt NIGP code.
+This requirement is important since, in most cases, it is known why the good or service is exempt.
+Other issues noted In our sample of 51 POs, SPD Audits also identified issues with NIGP codes and PO types, which are summarized below.
+NIGP codes • Two POs totaling \$224,463, with the NIGP code field left blank.
+An exempt NIGP code was cited as the reason for the exemption in the PO comments field.
+February 13, 2024 Page 4 of 4 PO types Phone: 404-656-5514 There was one instance where a different PO type than exempt could have been used.
+This instance is summarized below. • Intergovernmental agreements (IGA): One PO totaling \$100,000 was issued to another government entity.
+In this instance, "IGA" for intergovernmental agreements should be used as the PO type.
+Recommendations